Shenzhaolong1330/openpi-franka/PI05_FRANKA.md

 ```

 As for [lerobot](https://github.com/huggingface/lerobot), you can add in the `[tool.uv.sources]` section.

 The default version of lerobot installed by `openpi` is a very old version and the data format is not compatible with the latest version.
 So we need to install a proper version of lerobot manually.
 Here I chose the version `da5d2f3e9187fa4690e6667fe8b294cae49016d6` which is the version compatible with data collected by [lerobot_franka_isoteleop](https://github.com/Shenzhaolong1330/lerobot_franka_isoteleop.git).

-Now as I have installed the proper version of lerobot, I can add local path of lerobot in the `[tool.uv.sources]` section.
+As I have installed the proper version of lerobot in my computer, I can add local path of lerobot in the `[tool.uv.sources]` section.
 ```toml
 lerobot = {path = "/path/to/lerobot"}
 ```